newaperio/bamboo-viability/README.md

 #### Problem

 In the current CGA app, participant decisions, e.g. chosen options, actions, evaluations, are recorded as part of an event stream during the forum experience.
-Bamboo records these decisions outside of the forum experience and CGA has not yet decided how they will be reconciled with the the event stream paradigm.
+Bamboo records these decisions outside of the forum experience and CGA has not yet decided how they will be reconciled with the event stream paradigm.

 ### Solution